2021–22 Northampton Town F.C. season: Matches

 Northampton Town's fixtures were announced on 24 June 2021.

 Play-offs

 FA Cup

 Northampton were drawn at home to Cambridge United in the first round.

-Carabao Cup
+EFL Cup

 Northampton were drawn away to Coventry City in the first round and at home to AFC Wimbledon in the second round.

-Papa John's Trophy
+EFL Trophy

 Cobblers were drawn into Southern Group D alongside Brighton & Hove Albion U21s, Forest Green Rovers and Walsall.
 The group stage ties were confirmed on 1 July 2021.